 Job applicants must not be asked about health or disability before a job offer is made.
-The following are limited exceptions which should only be used with the approval of the HR Manager.
+The following are limited exceptions which should only be used with the approval of the Head of People.

 - Questions necessary to establish if an applicant can perform an intrinsic part of the job after any reasonable adjustments.